 Hurt on the Job?
 A Lawyer Can Provide Legal Assistance for Claims and Appeals

-- Keep copies of all documents received from your employer or the insurance carrier regarding your work-related illness or injury.
+- Keep copies of all the letters, reports, etc. you have received from your employer or insurance carrier related to your work-related illness or injury.

 - Days off work.

-- Dates of all medical treatment.
+- Dates of medical treatment.

-- All round-trip mileage incurred for the medical treatment.
+- Round-trip mileage for medical treatment.

 - Receipts for all out-of-pocket medical and prescription costs.

-Have You Been Injured at Work?
+If You Have Been Injured at Work…